Mobeen Azhar: Career

-In 2022, Azhar presented a six-part true-crime series Santa Claus the Serial Killer on the relaunched BBC Three channel, exploring the case of serial killer Bruce McArthur.
+In November 2022, Azhar presented a six-part true-crime series Santa Claus the Serial Killer on the relaunched BBC Three channel, exploring the case of serial killer Bruce McArthur.
 The series was filmed in Canada and explores themes of race, faith, culture and sexuality.
 The Guardian criticised the series: "At times there is a sense that this is less an investigation and more a whistlestop tour of the Bruce McArthur murder tourism industry.
-These people have told their stories countless times now, and there is something truly unedifying about Azhar’s (and the audience’s) willingness to rubberneck at so much well-worn trauma."
+These people have told their stories countless times now, and there is something truly unedifying about Azhar's (and the audience's) willingness to rubberneck at so much well-worn trauma."

-Azhar was appointed a member of the Advisory Board for the 2022 Edinburgh TV Festival, led by Afua Hirsch, appointed Advisory Chair in March 2022.
+Azhar was appointed a member of the Advisory Board for the 2022 Edinburgh International Television Festival, led by Afua Hirsch, appointed Advisory Chair in March 2022.

+In March 2023, Azhar presented Predator: The Secret Scandal of J-Pop, a documentary exploring allegations of sexual abuse against Japanese pop mogul Johnny Kitagawa.
+Filmed in Tokyo, the programme was broadcast on BBC Two.
+The Guardian praised the documentary, calling it "a breathtaking look at Japan's paedophile boyband 'god'."
+The documentary went on to be broadcast on ABC in Australia, BBC Select in North America and BBC News Japan.
+Following the broadcast, Japanese Prime Minister Fumio Kishida announced a ministerial meeting to address the subject of child sexual abuse.
+In Summer 2023 a major overhaul of sexual crimes legislation was enacted in Japan.
+The age of consent was increased from 13 to 16; a new legal definition of rape was also introduced.
+In August 2023, the United Nations set up a task force to report on exploitation in the workplace within entertainment, concluding that Kitagawa had acted "with impunity" and recommended that survivors of abuse receive compensation.
+An external investigation recommended that Johnny & Associates CEO Julie Fujishima, who is Kitagawa's niece, stand down.
+In September 2023, Azhar received the Freedom of the Press Award from the Foreign Correspondence Club of Japan in acknowledgement of his work and the widespread impact of the documentary.

-In February 2023, the BBC announced Azhar would front a new documentary and podcast about Kanye West “unfolding against the backdrop of Ye’s 2024 election campaign, and at a time when his behaviour has sparked outrage and a re-evaluation of his place in popular culture".
-Provisionally titled We Need to Talk about Kanye, the documentary will be broadcast on BBC Two and will run alongside an accompanying eight-part podcast series on BBC Music.
+In February 2023, the BBC announced Azhar would front a new documentary and podcast about Kanye West "unfolding against the backdrop of Ye’s 2024 election campaign, and at a time when his behaviour has sparked outrage and a re-evaluation of his place in popular culture".
+Provisionally titled We Need to Talk about Kanye, the documentary was broadcast on BBC Two and ran alongside an accompanying eight-part podcast series on BBC Music, called The Kanye Story on BBC Sounds.
+The film was acquired by Binge in Australia, CBC in Canada and multiple broadcasters in Europe.
+The Guardian called the film a "hugely impressive documentary" that "holds the far right figurehead to account."
+The Jewish Chronicle review referred to Azhar as "intelligent, disarming and likeable" and concluded the documentary made for "distressing viewing."
+The Independent concluded "though focused on West, the documentary ends up as the latest grim snapshot of a nation rapidly sliding into chaos and far-right lunacy".